ga4gh-discovery/data-connect/SEARCHSPEC.md

 A common use case will be to provide GA4GH [Data Repository Service](https://github.com/ga4gh/data-repository-service-schemas) (DRS) identifiers which can be used to retrieve specific digital files for analysis.
 Where a column of a table contains DRS ids the column description should indicate this.
 DRS ids maybe host based URIs, or a CURIE as above.

-### Attaching Semantic Data Types To Query Results
+### Attaching Semantic Data Types To Search Results

-Since query results are also Tables, there are many scenarios where users would benefit from semantic schema references being embedded in query results as well as static views of tables.
+Since search results are also Tables, there are many scenarios where users would benefit from semantic schema references being embedded in Search results as well as static views of tables.

-When submitting a SQL query to the /search endpoint, the tool generating the query can wrap each selected column in the function `ga4gh_type()`, which directs the Search implementation to generate a corresponding JSON Schema `$ref` for that column in the result table.
+When submitting a SQL query to the /search endpoint, the tool generating the query can wrap each selected column in the function `ga4gh_type()`, which directs the Data Connect implementation to generate a corresponding JSON Schema `$ref` for that column in the result table.

 ```
 SELECT ga4gh_type(